emprax/Xtender/README.md

 ```

 Here both the aforementioned ItemExtension and the CompositeExtension are linked to the extender by the builder object.
 The extensions themselves are constructed this way to ensure that they preserve update-to-date dependencies (dependencies with a short lifetime and/or specific temporary data should be retrieved in update-to-date form and should not be inserted while disposed).
 The IServiceProvider (marked as *provider* in the example) can be used next to the builder to determine the extension dependencies.

+:exclamation::warning: **<span style='color:red'>WARNING:</span>**

+> You could also apply the *WithAbstractAccepterHandling* method in the registration on the IExtenderBuilder<TState>, this would ensure that when an abstraction is passed to the extender, it is verified and called with its *Accept* method.
+So in this case you can start the flow with passing the accepter to the extender in cases when the other way around is not possible.
+>
+> **<span style='color:red'>However a few possible dangers :boom: arise:</span>**
+>
+> - **<span style='color:red'>Infinite looping:</span>** When the abstract class implements the *Accept* method or another abstract class inherits from the previous one, then it could be possible, when there are no implementations, that the extender continuously calls the abstract-accepter-handling mechanism.
+This could cause infinite recursive looping. (*However it is highly unlikely to occur, it is still possible*).
+> - **<span style='color:red'>Overhead:</span>** A bunch of type reflection operations are applied, so this could cause quite some processing overhead.
+>
+> It is the best practice to: **<span style='color:blue'>Always initiate an extender flow by passing the extender to the *Accept* method over the targeted accepter.</span>** This is also where the name *Accepter* comes from.
+>
+> Try to omit using the *WithAbstractAccepterHandling* mechanism.
+Only use it when there is no other way and when you know what you are doing.

 **Notice:**